 Government of India has recognized the importance of MSMEs in building a sound defence manufacturing ecosystem.
 Multiple initiatives aimed at promoting these entities are:

-- Budget Provision: The Union Budget FY24 earmarked Rs 1,500 crore for start-ups and MSMEs as part of total allocation under procurement through domestic private industries.
+- Budget Provision: The Union Budget FY24 earmarked Rs 1,500 crore for start-ups and MSMEs as part of the total allocation under procurement through domestic private industries.

-- Innovation Schemes: Innovation for Defence Excellence, Technical Development Fund and Make Project of Defence Acquisition Procedure 2020 are the flagship programs that promote innovation by MSMEs.
+- Innovation Schemes: Innovation for Defence Excellence, Technical Development Fund, and Make Project of Defence Acquisition Procedure 2020 are the flagship programs that promote innovation by MSMEs.

 - Inclusion in the Annual Network Supply Chains: This is introduction of outreach programs across the country in specific schemes for favoring the Indian MSMEs in defence.

-- Ease of Doing Business: Reduction of processes and regulations reducing the duress for defence MSMEs is being worked on.
+- Ease of Doing Business: Reduction of processes and regulations, reducing the duress for defence MSMEs, is being worked on.

 The Road Ahead